w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 Everything is unlocked by default (bitflag value `0`).

-- `maxSupply` (toggle option) gives you the possibility to specify the maximum number of items that can be minted.
+- `maxSupply` (toggle option) allows you to specify the maximum number of items that can be minted.
-- `mintSettings: PalletNftsMintSettings` gives you the possibility to specify different settings for your collection.
+- `mintSettings: PalletNftsMintSettings` allows you to specify different settings for your collection.
   - `mintType` gives you the possibility to specify who can mint in your collection:
     - `Ìssuer`: only you can mint in your collection.
     - `Public`: everyone can mint in your collection.
     - `HoderOf`: only holders of items in another collection can mint in your collection.
 This requires knowledge about the ID of the other collection.
-This avoids to loop through all existing collections spamming RPC nodes with requests to find out available IDs.
+This avoids looping through all existing collections and spamming RPC nodes with requests to find available IDs.
-  - `price` (toggle option) gives you the possibility to specify the price of the items.
+  - `price` (toggle option) allows you to specify the price of the items.
-  - `startBlock`and `endBlock` give you the possibility to specify a time frame during which the collection's configuration is valid (i.e. all option within `config: PalletNftsCollectionConfig`).
+  - `startBlock`and `endBlock` give you the possibility to specify a time frame during which the collection's configuration is valid (i.e. all options within `config: PalletNftsCollectionConfig`).
   - [other mint settings](https://github.com/paritytech/substrate/pull/12483) include:
     - wave minting, for example mint X number of items that go to collection owners and Y number of